opnfv/domino/docs/userguide/api-documentation.rst

   ./DominoClient -p <portnumber> --iax=true --log=DEBUG

-The rest of the API calls are the same as in the case of using domino-cli.py except that at the prompt there is no need to write domino-cli.py, e.g.,:
+The rest of the API calls are the same as in the case of using domino-cli.py except that at the prompt there is no need to write "domino-cli.py <cli-portnumber>, e.g.,:

 .. code-block:: bash